Ons Jabeur is in a second consecutive Wimbledon final. She plays Marketa Vondrousova for the title

 “I’m learning to transform the bad energy into a good one,” Jabeur said, explaining that she was able to get over the anger she felt after the first set.
 “Some things I have no control over: She can ace any time.
 She can hit the big serve, even if I have a break point.
 That’s frustrating a bit.
 But I’m glad that I’m accepting it and I’m digging deep to just go and win this match — and, hopefully, this tournament.”

 To do that, Jabeur will need to get past Marketa Vondrousova, a left-hander from the Czech Republic, on Saturday.
-Vondrousova became the first unseeded women's finalist at Wimbledon since Billie Jean King in 1963 by eliminating Elina Svitolina 6-3, 6-3 earlier Thursday.
+Vondrousova became the first unseeded women's finalist at Wimbledon since Billie Jean King in 1963 by eliminating Elina Svitolina 6-3, 6-3.

+Like Jabeur, Vondrousova has been to a major final before.
+Like Jabeur, she's never won one, having been the runner-up at the 2019 French Open as a teen.

-So far, Jabeur is 0-2 in Slam finals after losing to Elena Rybakina at the All England Club last July and to Iga Swiatek at the U.S. Open last September.
+So far, Jabeur is 0-2 in Slam finals.
+She lost to Elena Rybakina at the All England Club last July and to Iga Swiatek at the U.S. Open last September.

+Jabeur's win over No. 2 Sabalenka, the Australian Open champion in January, followed victories against three other major title winners: No. 3 Rybakina, No. 9 Petra Kvitova and Bianca Andreescu.

-Jabeur’s victory Thursday, which came by collecting 10 of the last 13 games, prevented No. 2 Sabalenka from replacing Swiatek at No. 1 in the rankings.
-Sabalenka came into the match with a 17-1 record at majors in 2023, including a trophy at the Australian Open.
+Thursday's triumph, which came by collecting 10 of the last 13 games, prevented Sabalenka from replacing Swiatek at No. 1 in the rankings.

+"I had so many opportunities," said Sabalenka, a 25-year-old from Belarus who was not allowed to compete at Wimbledon last year because all players from her country and from Russia were banned over the war in Ukraine.
+"Overall, I didn't play my best tennis today.
+It was just, like, a combo of everything.
+A little bit of nerves, a little bit of luck for her at some points."

 Jabeur trailed 4-2 in the second set when she began to turn things around.
 But not before Sabalenka came within a point from leading 5-3 after Jabeur put a forehand into the net and fell onto her back on the grass of Centre Court.